 Phaeton never stood a chance.
 He was lucky to have gripped the reins, even though there were only three fingers left on his right hand and most of his left elbow simply no longer existed.
 The only active thing the terror struck boy could do was shriek in paralyzed horror as the solar steeds of fire bucked forward in full gallop, straight down towards the Earth’s surface.

-Sensing there was no driver to bridle their pure solar energy, the stallions of the Sun lept into the blazing red sky just moments before pummeling directly into the freshly scorched earth.
-Once again Phaeton was lucky to have been holding on to the reigns when the heavenly horses avoided near collision with the planet’s surface despite his body being catapulted from the chariot, as it flung from its tether violently to and fro like a rag doll in a hurricane.
+Sensing there was no driver to bridle their pure solar energy, the stallions of the Sun leapt into the blazing red sky just moments before pummeling directly into the freshly scorched earth.
+Once again Phaeton was lucky to have been holding on to the reigns despite his body being catapulted from the chariot as it flung from its tether violently to and fro like a rag doll in a hurricane.

-A rag doll whose right foot, most of its left ear, and all of its hair were completely burnt off its body.
+A rag doll whose right foot, most of its left ear, and all its hair had been completely singed off its body.

 The Solar beasts proceeded to then run rampant across the Earth, their flaming hooves causing anything within a mile of their physical impact to immediately dissolve into ash.
 The fiery equines wildly charged towards the densely thick Sahara Forest, rendering it a vast asteland of charred, barren sand.

 The warm Sun which was the source of Life now was unleashing Hell on Earth by destroying any and all within close proximity.